ReviewApril 7, 2026

 Yes.
 DeepCharts includes a built-in trade copier that mirrors trades across multiple accounts simultaneously.
 This is particularly valuable for prop firm traders managing several funded accounts.

-Which prop firms support DeepCharts?
+Which prop firm supports DeepCharts?

 Is DeepCharts better than NinjaTrader?